We study solvers with variable pitch

 end

-Now we can plot and analyse the graph.
+Now we can build and analyze the graph.

 markerShapes_ = [ :circle :rect :star5 :diamond :hexagon ]